addulac/phd/source/13_models.md

 ## Bayesian inference
 \label{sec:network_inference}

-Bayesian modeling is a probabilistic framework used to formalize causal theory.
+Bayesian modeling is a probabilistic framework used to formalize causal theory [@fong2013causal].
 Given a set of observable data $X$, let $\Pi$ be a set of random variables and $\Omega$ a set of hyper-parameters.
 A Bayesian model defines the conditional relations between those variables whom describe how the data are generated.
 In a nutshell, the generative process consists firstly to generate random parameters from a *prior distribution* $\Pi \sim P(\Pi | \Omega)$, then the data are generated from a *data likelihood distribution* given the parameters such that $X \sim P(X|\Pi)$.
 The model can be represented as a Directed Acyclic Graph (DAG), called a Bayesian Network or Graphical model, where the conditional relations between the different variables are emphasized as illustrated in Fig. \ref{fig:bayes_net}.
 The graphical model is a means of expressing the causal relations underlying a probabilistic model in a visual and synthetic way.

 \begin{figure}[h]
     \centering
     \input{source/figures/draw/bnet.tex}
     \caption{A simple Bayesian network.
 The circled nodes represent random variables, and the non-circled one represent constant generally called hyper-parameters.
-The grey circles represent the observed data and the white circles are for the model parameters.
+The grey circles represent the observed data and the white circles correspond to the model parameters.
 The directed edges represent causal relations between the variables.}
     \label{fig:bayes_net}
 \end{figure}